pingcap/docs-cn/faq/manage-cluster-faq.md

 ## PD management

+This section describes common problems you may encounter during PD management, their causes, and solutions.

 ### The `TiKV cluster is not bootstrapped` message is displayed when I access PD

 Most of the APIs of PD are available only when the TiKV cluster is initialized.
 This message is displayed if PD is accessed when PD is started while TiKV is not started when a new cluster is deployed.
 If this message is displayed, start the TiKV cluster.
 When TiKV is initialized, PD is accessible.